rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 info.

-The ready() API may only be called during the initializing state, or during an apps first time in the inactive state.
+The ready() API may only be called during the initializing state, or during an apps first time in the inactive state, or by an app that is displaying a custom loading screen after its first cycle from initializing to inactive to background.

 ### 3.2.
 Launching an app